Autistic Language Development

 Operationalising Neurodiversity in the Classroom

-Dr Emma Pritchard-Rowe, Dr Will Farr and Professor Jenny Gibson are seeking SENCOs and other school staff directly involved in SEND, ALN, or ASN provision for primary-school-aged children in the UK to take part in a focus group for their project, Operationalising Neurodiversity in the Classroom.
+Dr Emma Pritchard-Rowe, Dr Will Farr and Professor Jenny Gibson are seeking SENCOs and other school staff directly involved in SEND, ALN, or ASN provision for primary-school-aged children in the UK to take part in an online discussion for their project, Operationalising Neurodiversity in the Classroom.

-Each online focus group will explore how educators can support primary-school-aged students facing barriers to learning.
+Each online discussion will explore how educators can support primary-school-aged students facing barriers to learning.
 They will discuss practical strategies, explore some visual profiles, and hear your views on findings from a recent scoping review.

 Pretend Play and Thinking Skills in Young Children